Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_vampire_fang_timer                      5       // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_heal                       50      // The amount of health a vVampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal                   25      // The amount over the vampire's normal maximum health (e.g. 100 + this ConVar) that the vampire can heal to by drinking blood. ttt_vampire_prime_death_mode                0       // What to do when the Prime Vampire(s) (e.g. playters who spawn as Vampires originally) are killed.
+ttt_vampire_fang_timer                      5       // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_heal                       50      // The amount of health a vVampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal                   25      // The amount over the vampire's normal maximum health (e.g. 100 + this ConVar) that the vampire can heal to by drinking blood. ttt_vampire_prime_death_mode                0       // What to do when the prime vampire(s) (e.g. playters who spawn as vampires originally) are killed.
 0 - Do nothing.
-1 - Kill all non-prime Vampires.
-2 - Revert all non-prime Vampires to their original role. ttt_vampire_prime_only_convert              1       // Whether only Prime Vampires (e.g. players who spawn as vampire originally) are allowed to convert other players. ttt_vam_credits_starting                    1       // The number of credits a vampire should start with
+1 - Kill all vampire thralls (non-prime vampires).
+2 - Revert all vampire thralls (non-prime vampires) to their original role. ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players. ttt_vam_credits_starting                    1       // The number of credits a vampire should start with

 // Quack